Wizarding World: Television

-Future television series
+Harry Potter television series

 In January 2021, it was reported that Warner Bros. were reviewing pitches for a television series, set in the wizarding world, to debut on HBO Max.
 In May 2022, the reports circulated about the announced meeting between Warner Bros.
 Discovery CEO David Zaslav and J. K. Rowling in their discussion for future HBO Max projects set within the wizarding world.

 On 12 April 2023, Warner Bros.
 Discovery announced a new live-action Harry Potter television series at a press event for its newly rebranded streaming service Max.
 It will be a reboot of the franchise, retelling the story of the novels with a season dedicated to each of the seven books, and will be produced over the course of ten years.
 J. K. Rowling will be joining the production as an executive producer, with the author stating that she is "looking forward to being part of this new adaptation which will allow for a degree of depth and detail only afforded by a long form television series".
 The show is expected to release in 2026.
 On 25 June 2024, it was announced that the series has been moved from Max to HBO.